 9-80.
 A DTTU contains a message area of 448 characters of core memory which is divided into sixteen 28-character sub-sections numbered 0 through 15.
-An adapter is assigned a number of these sub-sections according to user requirements.
-The division of the storage area into buffers is accomplished by placing line adapters at line adapter connection points.
-Each buffer area is then defined to start at the point where its line adapter is connected and to extend to the next line adapter or the end of storage, whichever occurs first.
-The buffer address (sometimes called station address) is actually composed of two quantities: the terminal unit number followed by the section number.
+An "adaptor" is assigned a number of these sub-sections according to user requirements.
+The division of the storage area into "buffers" is accomplished by placing line adaptors at line adaptor connection points.
+Each buffer area is then defined to start at the point where its line adaptor is connected and to extend to the next line adaptor or the end of storage, whichever occurs first.
+The "buffer address" (sometimes called "station address") is actually composed of two quantities: the terminal unit number followed by the section number.
 When communicating with any transmission device, both of these quantities are required.
-The combination of both quantities shall henceforth be referred to as the buffer address.
+The combination of both quantities shall henceforth be referred to as the "buffer address".

 9-81.
-For example, assume a terminal unit were assigned a number 2 (this is accomplished by its physical connection), and it had three adapters.
-If the line adapters were attached to the connection points at sub-sections 0, 3 and 7, the entire storage area would be divided into three message or information areas.
-The first area would have a buffer address of 2/0 and would be 84 characters in length.
-The second area would have a buffer address of 2/3 and would be 112 characters in length.
-The third area would have a buffer address of 2/7 and would be 252 characters in length.
+For example, assume a terminal unit were assigned a number 2 (this is accomplished by its physical connection), and it had three adaptors.
+If the line adaptors were attached to the connection points at sub-sections 0, 3 and 7, the entire storage area would be divided into three message or information areas.
+The first area would have a "buffer address" of 20 and would be 84 characters in length.
+The second area would have a "buffer address" of 23 and would be 112 characters in length.
+The third area would have a "buffer address" of 27 and would be 252 characters in length.

 9-82.
-When a message or group of characters is received from a transmission device, the information passes through a line adapter into the adapter's terminal unit information area.
+When a message or group of characters is received from a transmission device, the information passes through a line adaptor into the adaptor's terminal unit information area.
 When the end-of-information is sensed, an interrupt level is produced by the terminal unit and sent either through the control unit, if it is present, to the computer system or directly to the computer system without a control unit, which subsequently causes the computer system to be interrupted.
-At this time, an Interrogate is performed in order to determine the buffer address of the information.
+At this time, an "Interrogate" is performed in order to determine the "buffer address" of the information.

 9-83.
-At the completion of a data transmission operation, either input or output, a buffer address can be flagged either Normal or Abnormal.
-This flag of normal or abnormal in conjunction with an input or output operation can indicate a large number of combinations reflecting errors, special attention, etc.
+At the completion of a data transmission operation, either input or output, a buffer address can be flagged either "Normal" or "Abnormal".
+This flag of normal or abnormal in conjunction with an input or output operation can indicate a large number of combinations reflecting errors, special attention, etc. 9-84.
+A buffer may be in any one of a number of conditions, depending on its adaptor.
+These conditions are: